|

 This was an early Corona

-guitar, made by the team that transferred from the Waverley
+guitar, made by the team that transferred from the Westerly

 Plant and it was well made, using good woods.